Hammersmith: Hammersmith Bridge

 The first Hammersmith Bridge was designed by William Tierney Clark and opened in 1827 and was the first suspension bridge crossing the River Thames.
 It was redesigned by Joseph Bazalgette, and reopened in 1887.
 In August 2020, it closed to pedestrians, cyclists and road traffic as the cast iron pedestals that hold the suspension system in place became unsafe.
 Work began to improve the structural integrity of the bridge in 2022.

+On 1 July 2026, Hammersmith and Fulham council shelved its plans to reopen the bridge for motor traffic, because of the extensive repairs needed.

 In literature and music

-Hammersmith features in Charles Dickens' Great Expectations as the home of the Pocket family.
+Hammersmith features in Charles Dickens's Great Expectations as the home of the Pocket family.
 Pip resides with the Pockets in their house by the river and goes boating on the river.

-William Morris's utopian novel News from Nowhere (1890) describes a journey up the river from Hammersmith towards Oxford.
+The textile designer William Morris, who became a Hammersmith resident, wrote the utopian 1890 novel News from Nowhere about a journey up the river from Hammersmith towards Oxford.

 In 1930, Gustav Holst composed Hammersmith, a work for military band (later rewritten for orchestra), reflecting his impressions of the area, having lived across the river in Barnes for nearly forty years.
 It begins with a haunting musical depiction of the River Thames flowing underneath Hammersmith Bridge.
 Holst taught music at St Paul's Girls' School and composed many of his most famous works there, including his The Planets suite.
 A music room in the school is named after him.
 Holst dedicated Hammersmith: "To the Author of "The Water Gypsies".
+In 1933 he wrote another work that references the area, his Brook Green Suite, for the school, which is on Brook Green.